R-Log: Incentivizing Log Analysis Capability in LLMs via Reasoning-based Reinforcement Learning: Introduction

-\textbf{(2) From SFT to RL.} With the increasing complexity of log analysis scenarios, handling complex tasks with flexible instructions and heterogeneous answers has become a preferred requirement for LLMs~\cite{liu2025loglm}.
-However, SFT inherently optimizes in a token-by-token “memorization” manner~\cite{chusft}, where losses are evenly distributed across tokens (\emph{i.e.}, a word-wise comparison with reference answers), making convergence difficult for long and complex sequences~\cite{helm2025token}.
 For instance, in Fig.~\ref{fig1}, a user asks to interpret the error log with natural language (a popular scenario in recent studies~\cite{liu2024interpretable,liu2025loglm}), and the reference answer is complex beyond a short label (\emph{e.g.}, "normal" or "abnormal").
 Since the computation of loss in SFT is evenly distributed across the long reference answer, some minor key point like the “1ms” will be overwhelmed by other information, leading to hallucinations (\emph{i.e.}, “1ms” was identified as “a minute” by existing LLMs in Fig.~\ref{fig1}).
 Another case is when fine-tuning the model with reasoning trajectories, the longer reasoning part $R$ receives more signals than the shorter $Y$, potentially preventing the model from producing correct conclusions (further discussed in Section~\ref{sec:RQ2})\footnote{A straightforward solution may be to balance the loss with different weights, but it is hardly feasible in practice to precisely label different parts and assign proper weights.}.
 R-Log overcomes this by modeling log analysis as an O\&M agent interacting with a heterogeneous environment that simulates real-world O\&M practices.
-The agent takes actions on system-triggered log incidents that require diverse analysis skills (\emph{e.g.}, log parsing, or root cause analysis), receives rewards based on the correctness of its analysis, and updates parameters using RL algorithms. therefore, it better aligns with human practices and prioritizes correct conclusions over mere token matching, as indicated by the steady performance improvement by RL in Fig.~\ref{fig_ablation}(a).
+The agent takes actions on system-triggered log incidents that require diverse analysis skills (\emph{e.g.}, log parsing, or root cause analysis), receives rewards based on the correctness of its analysis, and updates parameters using RL algorithms.
+Therefore, it better aligns with human practices and prioritizes correct conclusions over mere token matching, which reduces hallucinations and increases generalization in complex scenarios as the improvement by RL stage in Fig.~\ref{fig_ablation}(a) and Table~\ref{tab:unseen task}.